sftpplus/sftpplus-docs/docs/installation/index.rst

         :link-type: doc
         :link: ./linux-advanced

-        Here you can find more advanced instalaltion options, designd for DevOps, such as Docker, Kubernetes, and other customized setups.
+        Here you can find more advanced installation options, designed for DevOps, such as Docker, Kubernetes, and other customized setups.

     .. grid-item-card:: :octicon:`package-dependents` macOS install